 This course focuses on specialized projects for the advanced student in photography.
-Requirements include an exhibition project.
+Requirements include one to four bodies of work, project proposals, project statements, and periodic working critiques.
 (Prerequisite: PHOT321) (Course may be repeated once to a maximum of 6 credits toward a degree.)